EnergetickaAkademie/v2-firmware/README.md

 ## NFC debug portal

-The NFC Flasher can write a v2 debug card (`cz.enak:cmd`, payload `02 02`).
+The NFC Flasher can write v2 administrative cards.
+A debug card uses `cz.enak:cmd`, payload `02 02`; a bulldozer card uses the same external type with payload `02 03`.
+Present the bulldozer card once, then present building cards within ten seconds to remove those buildings from the board and server.
+The window accepts multiple building cards and expires automatically.
-Hold it continuously on the mainboard reader for three seconds.
+For a debug card, hold it continuously on the mainboard reader for three seconds.
 The board then pauses cloud networking and exposes an AP named `ENAK-<board-username>` (or a chip-ID fallback) using the configured debug AP password, `enak-debug` by default.
 Join that AP and open `http://enak.local/`; captive-portal probes are